AdaWorld: Learning Adaptable World Models with Latent Actions: Experiments

 \textbf{Setup.} After learning action controls, world models can be utilized for planning.
-To evaluate the impact of adaptability on planning performance, we compare \modelname with the common action-agnostic pretraining using a sampling-based model predictive control (MPC) optimized by Cross-Entropy Method~\cite{de2005tutorial,chua2018deep}.
+To demonstrate the superiority of \modelname in planning performance, we first compare it with the action-agnostic baseline in video game environments using sampling-based model predictive control (MPC) optimized by Cross-Entropy Method~\cite{de2005tutorial,chua2018deep}.
 The MPC planning and optimization procedure are deferred to \cref{sec:mpc}.
 We define a goal-reaching task based on the Procgen benchmark~\cite{cobbe2020leveraging} and select 30 scenes from each of four environments (Heist, Jumper, Maze, CaveFlyer).
 This ensures that the specified goals can be reached within an acceptable number of steps (more details in \cref{sec:scenes}).
 For each scene, we randomly collect 100 samples for each action in the default action space (\texttt{LEFT}, \texttt{DOWN}, \texttt{UP}, \texttt{RIGHT}).
 Based on the collected samples, the pretrained world models are finetuned for 500 steps with a batch size of 32 and a learning rate of $5\times10^{-5}$.
 We then use the finetuned world models to perform MPC planning in the selected scenes.
 The reward is defined as the cosine similarity between the predicted observations and the image of the final state.
-The MPC process is deemed successful if the agent reaches the final state within 20 steps.
+The planning is deemed successful if the agent reaches the final state within 20 steps.

-\textbf{Results.} We present the success rates averaged over 5 random seeds in \Cref{tab:planning}.
+\textbf{Results.} \Cref{tab:planning} presents the success rates averaged over 5 random seeds.
 While the action-agnostic baseline performs similarly to random planning, \modelname substantially increase the success rates across all environments.
-This indicates that our approach not only adapts more efficiently but also enhances visual planning performance.
+This indicates that our approach not only adapts more efficiently but also enables more effective planning.
+Visit our { \href{https://adaptable-world-model.github.io}{project page}} to see planning demonstrations of agents in games.

 Additionally, we evaluate the visual planning performance without finetuning our model using the collected samples.
 In particular, we only utilize the averaged latent actions derived from these samples as action embeddings for the corresponding scenes.
 The results in \Cref{tab:planning} indicate that even without updating model weights, our variant still outperforms the finetuned action-agnostic pretraining baseline.